Hi!

-My PhD work investigates agent-environment interactions during planning.
+Previously, my PhD work investigated agent-environment interactions during planning.

 Some of the things that we do in the world (such as rearranging things, feeling how heavy something is, or looking at a problem from different angles) make it easier for us to find solutions to difficult planning problems.
 How can we understand this in computational terms?